Our History

 Operation New Hope was honored by Mayor Lenny Curry on behalf of the City of Jacksonville and in partnership with the Department of Housing and Urban Development (HUD) as a 2021 recipient of the COJ/HUD Public-Philanthropic Initiative Award.

-To meet the critical needs of the thousands of people who return home every month from Florida’s jails and prisons, we have created a strategic plan that expands our programs with additional locations to create a statewide reentry network.
-We are excited to open our newest office in Orlando during the summer of 2022 to deliver our nationally-recognized Ready4Work reentry program and provide holistic solutions for returning citizens including training, housing, transportation, and mental health services.
+To meet the critical needs of the thousands of people who return home every month from Florida’s jails and prisons, we created a strategic plan that expands our programs with additional locations to create a statewide reentry network.
+We opened a new Ready4Work program location in Orlando during the summer of 2022 to deliver our nationally-recognized Ready4Work reentry program and provide holistic solutions for returning citizens including training, housing, transportation, and mental health services.

 After our successful expansion to Orlando in 2022, Operation New Hope received a significant increase in State funding to support our continued efforts to build a Statewide Reentry Network with goal of helping the 25,000+ people that leave Florida prisons annually.
 Hearing of our statewide expansion plans, The Reentry Center of Brevard asked that we consider making the Space Coast region the next Ready4Work location.
 Brevard County having the 10th highest number of people returning from Florida prisons, the location’s proximity to our Central Florida Ready4Work office, and the well-qualified existing staff were critical factors in our expansion decision.
 READY4WORK Space Coast opened in august helping returning citizens in Brevard County.